gabrown21/Algorithmic-Trading-Tool-Senior-Design/Documents/PDRR/Competing Technologies.md

-In our exploration of the algorithmic trading landscape, we identified several significant competing technologies that provide valuable insights into our project requirements.
-These technologies range from established trading platforms to emerging fintech solutions, each with distinct features and requirements.
+In our exploration of the algorithmic trading landscape, we identified several significant competing technologies and entities that provide valuable insights into our project requirements.
+These range from established trading platforms to emerging quantitative institutions, each with distinct features and requirements.

 MetaTrader 4/5: Widely used by retail traders, MetaTrader platforms offer comprehensive charting tools, algorithmic trading capabilities, and access to various financial instruments.
 Key requirements include user-friendly interfaces, backtesting capabilities, and a robust community for sharing trading strategies.
 We are incorporating user-friendly design and extensive backtesting functionalities in our platform to ensure ease of use and reliability.

+Jane Street: A global trading firm and liquidity provider known for its quantitative trading strategies.
+Founded in 2000, it specializes in various asset classes, including equities, fixed income, and options.
+The firm emphasizes a data-driven approach, combining advanced technology with deep market expertise to optimize trading efficiency and risk management.

 QuantConnect: This open-source platform allows users to develop and backtest trading algorithms in multiple programming languages.
 Key features include cloud-based backtesting, extensive data libraries, and a focus on community collaboration.
 Its requirements emphasize scalability and data accessibility, prompting us to consider cloud infrastructure and a rich data ecosystem in our design.